July 31, 2022

 GE – HItachi Modular Fast Breeder Reactor:

 GE-Hitachi has also carried out research on a modular type of breeder reactor.
 These reactors use a very high flux of unmoderated fast neutrons to initiate fission.
-Interest and research on breeder reactors was very high in the late 1950s, for several reasons.
+Interest and research on breeder reactors were very high in the late 1950s, for several reasons.

 - In the 1950s, it was believed that nuclear reactors would soon become a dominant form of energy production.
 At that time, it was believed that uranium was rare and in danger of being depleted.
 However, uranium turned out to be both more abundant and cheaper than had been assumed.